onox/orka/docs/numerics/tensors/indexing.md

 ```

 If one wants to extract multiple rows and/or multiple columns, an index of
 the type `Tensor_Range` can be used.
-For example, given a 4 x 4 matrix,
+For example, given a 4 × 4 matrix,
 the last two rows and the last three columns can be retrieved as follows:

 ```ada